 Use either of these components to cause an automation to wait while other objects such as screens, forms, or applications are created.

-Previous topic Unit test components Next topic Boolean expressions
+Previous topic Process methods Next topic Boolean expressions